Incoming Exchange Students

 Alternatively, NUS will send your official transcript electronically to your personal email address, as recorded on EduRec.
 Please update your personal email address on EduRec before the end of the semester to ensure that you receive your transcript.

 If you have a “Hold” on your EduRec account, you will not receive the electronic transcript.
-However, if you do not receive your transcript after the “Hold” on your account has been lifted, please fill this form for assistance.
+However, if you do not receive your transcript after the “Hold” on your account has been lifted, please fill in the enquiry form for assistance.

 The electronic transcript will be sent as a file attachment with the file extension “.opencerts”.
 To view the electronic transcript, drag and drop the file into the OpenCerts viewer here.
 NUS will not send any hardcopy transcripts or electronic official transcript to your home university.
 If you need a hardcopy transcript for your prospective employer or graduate school, please apply for a hardcopy transcript via the Online Transcript Application portal.
 Charges will apply.